Mysterious Atlantic cable cuts linked to Russian fishing vessels

 The latest severed-cable incident comes amid a Faroese debate on whether to cut back on its fishing business with Russia — a key sector for the tiny nation of just 53,000 people.

-The Faroe Islands is not a member of the EU, but has chosen to follow most EU sanctions on Russia until now, except for fisheries.
+The Faroe Islands is not a member of the EU, but has chosen to follow most EU sanctions on Russia, except for fisheries.

 The fact Norway can still see eye to eye with Russia on fish might take the pressure off Faroese prime minister Bárður á Steig Nielsen to curb Russian cooperation.

-But whoever cut the Faroese cable, has contributed to a more heated political debate.
+But whoever cut the Faroese cable has contributed to a more heated political debate.

 "I believe that we must stop all cooperation with Russia," Faroese foreign minister and centre party leader, Jenis av Rana, told news portal In.fo.